What is Research Impact?

 Research impact has many definitions; as per the European Commission, it entails "A change or a benefit to the economy, society, culture, public policy or services, health, the environment or quality of life".
 In essence, it can be summed up in one word: benefit - signifying how our research benefits society and the economy.

 Here, we make a distinction between "academic impact", which pertains to the contribution of research knowledge within a specific field of study in academia, and "non-academic impact", which extends beyond academia.
-Non-academic impact is defined as follows:

 Academic impact refers to the demonstrable contribution contribution that excellent research makes to academic advances encompassing advancements in understanding, methodology, theory, and practical application within and across disciplines.